nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. Replace tags of a contact
     1. Prerequisites: The contacts list are the set of sample contacts as provided when ParentPal is first opened.

-    2. Input `tag 2 o/replace tc/alice` into the command box and press enter.
+    2. Input `tag 2 o/replace tc/alice` into the command box and press enter.<br>
        Expected: The tags of the second contact (*Charlotte Oliveiro*) should be entirely replaced with only a red ChildTag `alice` as seen below.